keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-The result table `users` will contain the `interests` field unprocessed and left as JSON fragments:
+the result table `users` contains the `interests` field unprocessed and left as JSON fragments:

 |name|id|interests|
 |---|---|---|
 |John Doe|123|["girls","cars","flowers"]|
 |Jane Doe|234|["boys","cars","flowers"]|

-The same result can be achieved by using the [`responseFilter` job property](/extend/generic-extractor/jobs/#response-filter):
+The same result can be achieved by using the [`responseFilter` job property](/extend/generic-extractor/config/jobs/#response-filter):

 {% highlight json %}
 {